 This option works in conjunction with the Credential Group setting.
 Select this option, and MyID cancels any previously-issued credentials instead of disabling them.
-When you collect the new VSC using the Self-Service App (and you have the Erase Unused VSCs permission for your role, as configured in the Edit Roles workflow) the Self-Service App will delete any of the cancelled VSCs on your device.
+When you collect the new VSC using the Self-Service App (and you have the Erase Unused VSCs permission for your role, as configured in the Edit Roles workflow) the Self-Service App will delete any of the canceled VSCs on your device.

-For more information on these options, see the Administration Guide.
+For more information on these options, see the Working with credential profiles section in the Administration Guide.